nterl0k/CEF-Syslog-Canary/README.md

 - Running Processes
 - AutoIT/Word document present a pseudo random generated user/password to the user.
 The user generated is also passed, but the user/password array can be swapped out for any canary accounts in your environment.

-### Office Documents [ Canary Document v3.1(Base).doc and Canary Workbook 1.0(Base).xlsm ]
+### Office Documents [ Canary Document v3.3(Base).doc and Canary Workbook 1.3(Base).xlsm ]

   The office documents are provided in a vanilla state and will need to be slightly modified to fit your environment.
 Both documents have form/fields that "unhide" when the canary macro runs to display either random username/passwords or a fake set of executive employee + salary ranges.

 Office document VBA has the following qualities:
-- Embedded base64 encoded PowerShell function for sending information via PowerShell.
+- Embedded PowerShell function for sending information via PowerShell.
   - Gets dumped to User %temp% folder and deleted upon document exit
 - Local file is run which calls back to the indicated syslog target/port
   - Works with pure IP or DNS